syncfusion-content/blazor-docs/blazor/gantt-chart/events.md

 ## PdfExporting

 The [PdfExporting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfExporting) event triggers before the Gantt chart is exported to a PDF document.
-You can cancel the export by setting the event argument `Cancel` to true.
+To cancel the export, set the `Cancel` argument to true within the `PdfExporting` event, using the `PdfExportEventArgs` class.

 ``` cshtml
 @using Syncfusion.Blazor.Gantt